-Sport (Circle one Boy Or Girl)(Na me of Sport) Date of Event Home School(Please Print) Opponent (Please Print) The contest listed above has been cancelled a nd it is listed on the schedu ule submitted to CIAC at the start of the season.
-The item circled indicates my decision as to t he disposition of this cance elled contest.
-Circle either A, B, or C no more than one.)
-A. The contest is forfeited to the Op pponent listed above, and a loss given to the Home School .
-B. The contest is forfeited to the Ho ome School listed above, a nd a loss given to the Opponent .
-C. A forfeit win or loss should not be be awarded, and the contest st declared "no contest".
-I have been in communication with the other agreement on the above action.
-Circle and to the best of my knowledge there is mutual This form must be submitted to the CIAC off ice within 72 hours after th ne cancellation of the contest.
-Name of PrincipalDate Filed Signature of Princ cipal
+Sport (Circle one Boy Or Girl) Date of Event(Name of Sport) Home School Opponent(Please Print) (Please Print) (Please Print) The contest listed above has been cancelled the season. and it is listed on the schedule submitted to CIAC at the start of The item circled indicates my decision as t to the disposition of this cancelled contest.
+Circle either A, B, or C no more than on e.)
+A. The contest is forfeited to the Opponent listed above, and a loss given to the Home School.
+B. The contest is forfeited to the Home School listed above, and a loss given to the Opponent.
+C. A forfeit win or loss should no ot be awarded, and the contest declared "no contest".
+I have been in communication with the other is mutual agreement on the above action. r member school principal and to the best of my knowledge there Circle one Yes / No This form must be submitted to the CIAC of office within 72 hours after the cancellation of the contest.
+Name of Principal Date Filed Signature of Principal season.

-This form is to be used for ALL varsity contests appearing on schedules which are cancelled during the season.
+This form is to be used for ALL varsity contests appearing on schedules which are cancelled during the on Recruiting